Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: The Capacity Halting Principle

 \section{The Capacity Halting Principle}

-We now prove the capacity deficit: determinism is impossible for finite-capacity systems.
-This result uses derived Hilbert space structure (MUBs) and provides the physical motivation for probabilistic behavior; the rigorous determination of the probability rule is via Metric Compatibility (\S\ref{sec:geometry}).
+We now prove the capacity deficit: \emph{given Saturation} (Theorem~\ref{thm:src-master}(S1)--(S4), no ontic structure beyond $K$), determinism is impossible for finite-capacity systems.
+This result motivates probabilistic behavior; the probability rule itself is determined by Metric Compatibility (\S\ref{sec:geometry}).
+All statements in this section carry the implicit qualifier ``given Saturation.''

-\begin{definition}[Information-Theoretic Capacity] Let $(\mathcal{X}, K)$ be a distinguishability space with $N$ perfectly distinguishable states.
+\begin{definition}[Information-Theoretic Self-Capacity] Let $(\mathcal{X}, K)$ be a distinguishability space with $N$ perfectly distinguishable states.
 The \emph{Shannon capacity} of the system is:

 where $H(\{p_i\}) = -\sum_i p_i \log_2 p_i$ is the Shannon entropy and the maximum is achieved by the uniform distribution over the $N$ basis states. \end{definition}